×

 When we asked about emergency services, members in Philippines wrote:

 "I am within 5km of many good hospitals.
 The main ones I seek service from are Angeles University Foundation Hospital and Clark Medical Center.
 The care I have received from both places has been great.
-I believe that both are private," commented a person living in Angeles City, Philippines.
+I believe that both are private," explained one digital nomad living in Angeles City, Philippines.

 View More Answers